 Therefore, the analysis of the ASI data is done also through a participatory approach, reflecting the collaborative nature of the ASI project, and involves scientists from each country, strongly engaged in learning and applying analytical aspects.
-Three data analysis sub-regional workshops will be organized at the end of 2019 and in 2020, with both theoretical and practical sessions, during which participants will have the chance to individually prepare the data for abundance estimates, run the different models and present and discuss results with the trainers.
+One data analysis sub-regional workshop for the Central Mediterranean was organized in November 2019, with both theoretical and practical sessions, during which participants had the chance to individually prepare the data for abundance estimates, run the different models and present and discuss results with the trainers.